wangsheng-wu/scene-sync/README.md

-# Scene Sync - Photo Matching App
+# Scene Sync - Beta 1

 A Python application that matches film photos with scene photos using ORB (Oriented FAST and Rotated BRIEF) feature detection and matching.